Weird-Ghosts/babyghosts/content/index.md

   ::
 ::
 #body
-  We've funded and mentored **16 Canadian indie studios** since 2021.
+  We've funded and mentored **10 Canadian indie studios** since 2021.
+We are currently supporting 7 new studios for 2023!<br>
   [Meet our founders](/about#studios).
 ::